Nevenall/sufficient-reason/src/blades-design.md

 Paradox can result in various forms of mystickal harm such as weirds and quiets.
 Auras of strangeness around the mage, or "delusions" that separate them from the mundane world.

 Paradox is reality defending itself from being ripped apart and changed.
 That's why spheres are important.
 They represent your ability to make changes in a particular area without incurring the wrath of the consensus.

+#### Weirds

+A weird is a strangeness that paradox marks upon a mage's pattern as if in warning to sleepers to stay away.
+Some weirds have a long tradition: spoiling milk, or distrupting technology.

+Weirds are recorded on a mage's pattern though they tend to be lesser kinds of pattern harm.

+#### Quiet

+Quiet is the inverse of a weird.
+Where a weird separates a mage by marking them from the outside a quiet separates a mage from reality by marking them on the inside.
+A quiet can seem very much like psychosis or hallucination, but for a mage it can be much more real.

+#### Pattern Burn

+there are all kinds of other damage that can happen to a mage's being.

 ## Trauma